 [94]Table 2 provides general options for phytosanitary measures that may be relevant to pests listed in Table 1.

-[95]Table 3 lists some specific options to manage the pest risk of pests listed in Table 1, with further details in Table 4 and Table 5.
-Abbreviations used for options for phytosanitary measures are listed in Box 1, as well as below in relevant tables.
+[95]Table 3 lists some pest-specific options to manage the pest risk of pests listed in Table 1, with further details in Table 4 and Table 5.

-[96]Importing-country NPPOs should decide whether the options listed in Table 3 are effective at managing the pest risk to an acceptable level before selecting them as phytosanitary measures.
-Importing-country NPPOs should also consider whether a measure for one pest will effectively manage the pest risk of other regulated pests of C. esculenta corms.
+[96]The NPPO of importing country should decide whether the options listed in Table 3 are effective at managing the pest risk to an acceptable level before selecting them as phytosanitary measures.
+The NPPO of importing country should also consider whether a measure for one pest will effectively manage the pest risk of other regulated pests of C. esculenta corms.
 In addition, when applying these options as phytosanitary measures, NPPOs should consider the procedures for successful application.

 [97]When considering the use of methyl bromide (Table 4), NPPOs should refer to the Commission on Phytosanitary Measures recommendation on the Replacement or reduction of the use of methyl bromide as a phytosanitary measure (R-03).
 Where possible, alternative options to methyl bromide fumigation that are effective and more environmentally friendly should be selected and applied by NPPOs.